lemotdesign/one-click-hugo-cms/site/content/post/found-flying-termites-on-the-gold-coast.md

 ---
-title: Found Flying Termites on the Gold Coast
+title: Flying Termites on the Gold Coast
 date: 2023-10-16T23:59:20.004Z
 description: Are you discovering a sudden invasion of winged insects within your Gold Coast home?
 Curious about their identity?
 They could be 'Alates' -